mdcruz/cypress-testing-workshop/slides/07-dashboard/slides.md

 ## Bonus

-- pass record key as an environment variable
+- pass record key as an environment variable (use `npx cypress run --help` if in doubt 🙂)
 - make a test to fail on purpose
 - look at the test failure on the dashboard